 A split currently exists, however, among experts in the adult intimate partner violence arena, and attendees at the DOJ-HHS teen dating workshop mirrored this divide.

 Some experts hold that men and women are mutually combative and that this behavior should be seen as part of a larger pattern of family conflict.
 Supporters of this view generally cite studies that use "act" scales, which measure the number of times a person perpetrates or experiences certain acts, such as pushing, slapping or hitting.
 These studies tend to show that women report perpetrating slightly more physical violence than men.
 It is interesting to note that most studies on teen dating violence that have been conducted to date have relied primarily on "act" scales.

 Another group of experts holds that men generally perpetrate serious intimate partner violence against women.
 They contend that men in patriarchal societies use violence to exert and maintain power and control over women.
 These experts also maintain that "act" scales do not accurately reflect the nature of violence in intimate relationships because they do not consider the degree of injury inflicted, coercive and controlling behaviors, the fear induced, or the context in which the acts occurred.
 Studies using "act" scales, they contend, lack information on power and control and emphasize the more common and relatively minor forms of aggression rather than more severe, relatively rare forms of violence in dating and intimate partner relationships.
-Instead, supporters of this perspective use data on injuries and in-depth interviews with victims and perpetrators.
+Instead, supporters of this perspective use data on injuries and in-depth interviews with victims and those committing the violence.

 We believe, however, that applying either of these adult perspectives to adolescents is problematic.
 Although both views of adult intimate partner violence can help inform our understanding of teen dating violence, it is important to consider how adolescent romantic relationships differ from adult romantic relationships in several key areas.